Dogs Unknown

 This hike begins at Andrews Lake just south of Molas Pass on the

 Crater Lake Trail #623.
 This whole trail is highly used to Crater Lake, so there is no doubt what trail you should be on.
-The trail to Crater Lake is just under 5.5 miles, but it just seems to be longer, I don't know why, it just has that feeling to me.
+The trail to Crater Lake is just under 5.5 miles, but it can feel long.

 Hike a little further and come to the first pond below Crater Lake.
 Continue just a little further, and you'll arrive at beautiful Crater Lake.